c-ware/docgen/README.md

 # docgen

+## This is the "legacy" version of Docgen, suitable for older-style Docgen input.

 Docgen is a utility program for generating documentation from the source code of a program.
 While docgen is mainly intended to produce manual pages (its UNIX heritage can easily be seen in pretty much all documentation produced, as